occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 ### Commands in Occurrent

 So how would one dispatch commands in Occurrent?
 As we've already mentioned there's nothing stopping you from using a distributed command bus or to create explicit commands, and dispatch them the way we did in the example above.
-But if you've recognized the points described above and are looking for a more simple approach, here's another way to go about.
+But if you recognize some of the points described above and are looking for a more simple approach, here's another way to go about.
 First let's refactor the domain model to pure functions, without any state or dependencies to Occurrent or any other library/framework.

 {% include macros/domain/wordGuessingGameDomainEvents.md java=java kotlin=kotlin %}